AudriusAnusauskas/flickr-app/README.md

  ### `Photo` component
  This component is used in `Gallery` and `Favourites` components.
 It displays each photo item as a card in a gallery grid.
 It also displays the info of each photo on a darker overlay background when hovered.
 The info it displays contains the title and the author of the photo.
  It is worth to mention that the initial API call in `photo.service` that gets the list of photos only contains one of the required parameters - the title.
-The additional info about the author of the photo is obtained by additional API call using `getInfo` method by the id of each of the photos.
+The additional info about the author of the photo is obtained by additional API call using `getInfo` api method by the id of each of the photos.
  `Photo` component also includes the possibility for a user to Favourite/Unfavourite the photo.
 The Favourited photos are stored in browser's local storage, this way the state of Favourited photo is not lost when reloading the page.
 The list of favourited photos is displayed in `Favourites` component.

  ### `Favourites` component